steelvelveteen/project-template/README.md

 # A front end template setup with Tyepscript, scss and webpack

-## Configuring airbnb for a non-reactjs project
+## Configuring ESLint airbnb and Prettier for a non-reactjs project

 **Prettier** A code formatter used here for Typescript